 If so, you need to be aware of a law that has existed in Thailand for quite a while and applies to everyone who provides accommodations to foreigners.

 While this law has been on the books for years, the enforcement of it has now been expanded to include properties which are not classified as hotels.

 The law in question is called TM30.
 It is a section of the Thai Immigration laws that refers to accommodations of foreigners residing on Thai soil.

-The law states that all properties that have non-Thai nationals living on their premises must register them with the immigration department.
+The law states that all properties not just Chiang Mai Properties that have non-Thai nationals living on their premises must register them with the immigration department.

 The recent enforcement comes partly in the wake of the worldwide increase in terrorism.
 The Thai government is cooperating with Interpol and other international police forces in putting a halt to terrorists who have long seen Thailand as a relatively safe place to hide out.

 This law was originally designed to increase the amount of monitoring and surveillance that Thai authorities can exercise on foreigners residing in their country, whether they’re on holiday or here on a permanent, residential basis.

 The system was also designed to be useful to the government in gathering data on tourism.

 At the same time, the immigration department saw it as an opportunity to crackdown on the number of foreigners who have over-stayed their visas (as well as their welcome) and were working here illegally.